indrajithbandara/Aesalon-Engine/README.md

 # Aesalon Engine
-Welcome to the Aesalon Game Engine project, an effort to build a lightweight, fast and powerful 3D game engine in ANSI C using OpenGL, OpenAL, the GLFW library, Sandford C Library and the Sandford Userspace Libraries.
-Aesalon is currently built for GNU/Linux systems only.
+Welcome to the Aesalon Game Engine project, an effort to build a lightweight, fast and powerful 3D game engine in ANSI C using the next gen Vulkan API, OpenAL, the GLFW library, Sandford C Library and the Sandford Userspace Libraries.
+Aesalon is built for GNU/Linux first with added support for \*BSD and Microsoft Windows.

 License
 =======
-The Aesalon Project is licensed under the 2-clause BSD license refered to as the "Simplified BSD License" or the "FreeBSD License".
-This license is very permissive and allows you to do almost anything with the code, it is also compatable with the GNU General Public License.
+The Aesalon Project is licensed under version 3 of the GNU General Public License, see the COPYING file or visit http://www.gnu.org/licenses/

 Dependencies
 ============
+ - GLFW3
- - OpenGL
+ - Vulkan
  - OpenAL
- - GLEW
- - GLFW3

 Building
 ========
-Ensure you have GCC or LLVM Clang installed.
+Ensure you have GCC installed.
-From the project folder run `./scripts/build_gcc.sh` or `./scripts/build_clang.sh` to build with whichever compiler you prefer, do not cd into the scripts folder to run them.
+From the project folder run `./scripts/build.sh`, do not cd into the scripts folder.

 Running
 =======